 Any attempt to change this page using LOG SELECT will result in a CHECK CONDITION with the ILLEGAL REQUEST sense key value returned.
-The current Cumulative values will be returned regardless of the Page Control field in the LOG SENSE command descriptor block.
+The current Cumulative values will be returned regardless of the Page Control field in the LOG SENSE Command Descriptor Block.

-Channel Trace Log Page
+Tape Capacity Log Page